code0monkey1/clean-architecture-typescript-learn/README.md

             ]
     ```

 1. Next we specify the folders that we want to be included for the compilation process during `development`, and  the `build` phase.
-During the development phase , it makes sense to include the `test` files for compilation.
+During the development phase , it makes sense to include the `test` files for compilation.So, go to the `include` attribute in the `tsconfig.json` file, and include `src` and `test` .

     ```json
         "include": [